icomse/icomse.github.io/content/workshops/BioMol_2025.md

 **Target Audience**: The target participant groups include, graduate students, undergraduate students (with junior or senior standing), postdoctoral, early-career faculty, with some experience in molecular simulations and Python scripting.
 Participation from industry, national labs, and international institutions is also welcome.

 **Registration Fee**: The registration is subsidized by a grant from the National Science Foundation is $100 for double occupancy dorm housing, and $325 for single occupancy dorm housing.
-Registration covers all instruction, breakfast, lunch and snacks Monday through Friday morning, and lodging Saturday night through Thursday night.
+Registration covers all instruction, breakfast, lunch and snacks (not dinners) Monday through Friday morning, and lodging Saturday night through Thursday night.
 Financial support is limited to applicants associated with US-based educational institutions.

 **Equipment Needed**: Students will need a laptop, and have Jupyter notebooks installed.
 Computing resources for performing exercises will be provided in Bridges-2 at PSC.